 What plants can you put Epsom salt on?

 Any magnesium-hungry plants can benefit from Epsom salt.
-Before using Epsom salt on plants, you should ensure that the plant or its soil has a magnesium deficiency.
+Before using Epsom salt on plants, ensure that the plant or its soil has a magnesium deficiency.
 Healthy plants will not benefit.

 What can I put on my hostas to keep the bugs from eating them?